laura-dangelo/bpr/tutorial/README.md

    ##  Mean effective sample size is equal to 225.
    ##  Acceptance rate is 0.491.
 ```
-In this case, we see that all regression coefficients are useful, as none of the credible intervals contains zero.
+In this case, we see that all covariates are useful, as none of the credible intervals of the regression coefficients contains zero.
 Moreover, these estimates are computed based on 225 effectively independent draws, after discarding the first 250 iterations as burn-in and considering the autocorrelation of the chain.